OFS/opae-sdk/doc/src/fpga_tools/pacd/pacd.md

 `pacd [--default-bitstream=<file>] [--segment=<PCIeSegment>] [--bus=<bus>] [--device=<device>] [--function=<function>] [--upper-sensor-threshold=<sensor>:<threshold>[:<reset_thresh>]] [--lower-sensor-threshold=<sensor>:<threshold>[:<reset_thresh>]] [--poll-interval <sec>] [--cooldown-interval <sec>] [--no-defaults] [--driver-removal-disable]`

 ## DESCRIPTION ##
-`pacd` periodically monitors the sensors on the PAC Baseboard Management Controller (BMC) and programs a default bitstream in response to a sensor's value exceeding a specified threshold. pacd is only available on the PCIe Accelerator Card (PAC).
+`pacd` periodically monitors the sensors on the Intel&reg; Programmable Acceleration Card (PAC)  Board Management Controller (BMC) and programs a default bitstream in response to a sensor's value exceeding a specified threshold. pacd is only available on the PCIe\*
+Accelerator Card (PAC).

-On systems with multiple PACs, `pacd` will monitor the sensors for all cards in the system using the specified sensor threshold values.
-If the PCIe address is specified (i.e., `-S`, `-B`, `-D`, `-F`), `pacd` will monitor all PACs matching the PCIe address components specified.
-For example, if the user specifies `-B 5` only, all PACs on PCIe bus `5` will be monitored.
-The sensor thresholds are global, so specifying `-T 11:95.0:93.0` will monitor sensor `11` on all selected PACs and trigger if its value exceeds `95.0` and reset its trigger at `93.0`.
+On systems with multiple PACs, `pacd` monitors the sensors for all cards in the system using the specified sensor threshold values.
+If you specify the PCIe\* address  using the `-S`, `-B`, `-D`, `-F` parameters, `pacd` monitors all PACs matching the PCIe\* address components that you specify.
+For example, if you specify `-B 5` only, `pacd` monitors all PACs on
+PCIe\* bus `5`.
+The sensor thresholds are global.
+Specifying `-T 11:95.0:93.0` monitors sensor `11` on all selected PACs. `pacd` triggers if its value exceeds `95.0` and resets its trigger at `93.0`.

-Use SIGINT or SIGTERM to stop `pacd`, either in daemon mode (``kill -2 `cat /tmp/pacd.pid` `` or ``kill -15 `cat /tmp/pacd.pid` ``) or `^C` when run as a regular process.
+Use SIGINT or SIGTERM to stop `pacd`.
+In daemon mode, run one of the following commands:

+``kill -2 `cat /tmp/pacd.pid` `` or
+``kill -15 `cat /tmp/pacd.pid` ``

+In a regular process, type `^C`.

 ## INSTALLING AS A SYSTEM SERVICE ##
-The tools installation process will install all the necessary files required to make `pacd` a `systemd` service, capable of automatically starting on boot if desired.
+The tools installation process installs all the necessary files required to make `pacd` a `systemd` service, capable of automatically starting on boot.

-In order to start `pacd` as a `systemd` service, first edit the file `/etc/sysconfig/pacd.conf` as root.
+In order to start `pacd` as a `systemd` service, first edit the `/etc/sysconfig/pacd.conf` as root.
 This file is shown below.

 ```